Trine Østergaard: National team

 Since then she has won 3 World cup bronze medals and a European Championship silver medal.
 At the 2024 Olympics she won another bronze medals.
 Later the same year, she won silver medals at the 2024 European Championship, losing to Norway in the final.
+Before the tournament she was appointed captain of the Danish national team.

+At the 2025 World Women's Handball Championship Denmark went out in the quarterfinal to France after winning all matches in the group stages.
+The Danish team was affected by a lot of players missing the tournament including goalkeepers Sandra Toft and Althea Reinhardt and pivots Sarah Iversen and Rikke Iversen.
+This was the first time since 2019 that Denmark left a major international tournament without any medals.